hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

   * Still use Prophet & Moving Window & logged moving average time series
     * Since Prophet can handle missing values automatically, daily forecasted values can be shown to the user.
     * Then just get the exponential value from forecasted results will be what to show to the clients, the daily values.
+* How does Prophet handle missing values
+  * From [Prophet paper][13], it's not clearly mention how to handle missing data.
+But I think it's also because they build a function to fit the whole time series of both train and test data, therefore missing data is also covered.

 ## Future Work